-With the Advanced pricing add-on, you can increase price list prices by percentage or by fixed amount, create price list versions and create volume priced price lists.
+With the Advanced pricing add-on, you can increase prices by percentage or by fixed amount, create price list versions, and create volume priced price lists.

-Features of advanced pricing are available in Platinum and Enterprise versions of Severa.
+Features of advanced pricing are available in Platinum and Enterprise editions.

 Increase prices